-However, different foods may bother you—that's why a food diary is so useful.
-Enlist your doctor’s help in figuring out which foods may be affecting you.
+However, different foods may bother you.
+This is why a food diary is so useful.
+Ask your doctor for help in figuring out which foods may be affecting you.

 Eliminate Trigger Foods

-Once you have identified a food that may create problems for you, try eliminating it from your diet.
-A couple days may not be long enough to get residual amounts out of your system, so give it at least two weeks.
-If you see a reduction in your symptoms, you’ll know the food in question is probably a culprit.
+Once you’ve identified a food that creates problems for you, eliminate it from your diet.
+It may take more than a couple of days to get the residual amounts out of your system, so give it at least two weeks.
+If you see a reduction in your symptoms, you’ll know the food in question is a culprit.

 If you don’t see a reduction in symptoms, try eating the food again and see if there's any change in your symptoms.
-It may take awhile, but this process will pay off in helping you identify which foods you are most sensitive to.
+It may take a while, but this process will pay off in helping you identify which foods are triggering your symptoms.

 The FODMAPs Technique

-Another system that may be beneficial is called the FODMAPs method.
-FODMAPs stands for Fermentable Oligo-, Di- and Mono-saccharides and Polyols.
-These chemicals are all small carbohydrates that can be fermented by the normal bacteria that live in your gut.
-This fermentation process can cause gas, bloating, cramps and diarrhea.
+FODMAPs is another system that may be beneficial to you.
+FODMAPs stands for “fermentable oligosaccharides, disaccharides, monosaccharides, and polyols.”
+These chemicals are small carbohydrates that can be fermented by the normal bacteria living in your gut.
+This fermentation process can cause: